ExploreMapCompareBlogSign in

 Cactus Medical, Health and Technology Magnet Acade: The scores are below where anyone wants them.
 Here's what they don't tell you.

-Cactus Medical, Health and Technology Magnet Acade posts low test scores — and scores are climbing 1.8pp from grade 6 to grade 8.
+Cactus Medical, Health and Technology Magnet Acade posts low test scores — and grade 8 tests above grade 6 here this year, by 1.8pp.
 If this is your zoned school, the numbers below are where to start a conversation, not where to end one.

 Magnet program — specialized public school with themed curriculum.
 Enrollment via district lottery, not neighborhood-based.